-1.40 The council works in partnership with many other enforcement agencies such as the Police, HM Revenue and Customs, the Home Office, DVSA (Driver Vehicle Standards Agency), Department of Work and Pensions, NAFN (National Anti-Fraud Network) NR3, benefit fraud etc. The council will share information with other departments or regulatory bodies including other Licensing Authorities

-- 1.41 The legislation also requires local authorities to maintain a public register. - 1.42 The council will work with neighbouring authorities and report to them any relevant matters that relate to their licence holders.
+- 1.42 The council works in partnership with many other enforcement agencies such as the Police, HM Revenue and Customs, the Home Office, DVSA (Driver Vehicle Standards Agency), Department of Work and Pensions, NAFN (National Anti-Fraud Network NR3S), benefit fraud etc. The council will share information with other departments or regulatory bodies including other Licensing Authorities where appropriate.
+The council is legally required to provide information if requested, pursuant to a criminal offence, or to detect fraud, or immigration offences. - 1.43 The legislation also requires local authorities to maintain a public register. - 1.44 The council will work with neighbouring authorities and report to them any relevant matters that relate to their licence holders.